 In today’s competitive environment, marketing has become an essential tool for any successful rheumatology practice.
-More and more people turn to the internet first when they’re looking for information, whether it’s to research their own ailments or seek professional help.
-If you want to grow your patient list and help those people, you need to ensure that they find your medical practice when they most need it.
+More and more people turn to the internet first when they’re looking for information, whether it’s to research their ailments or seek professional help.
+If you want to grow your patient list and help those people, you need to ensure that they find your medical practice when they need it.

-For these reasons, it’s best to focus your efforts in a few highly effective places, so you can make the most of your marketing budget and reach you intended audience.
-Below are three places that will help you accomplish exactly that.
+For these reasons, it’s best to focus your efforts in a few highly effective places to make the most of your marketing budget and reach your intended audience.
+Below are three areas that will help you accomplish precisely that.

-Add a Blog to Your Website
+Add a blog to your website.

-One of the best ways to create fresh content that people actually want to read is to regularly publish a blog on your website.
-When you update this blog with informative, well written content, you can improve your site’s SEO.
-SEO stands for “search engine optimization” and it refers to strategies that help your medical practice end up on the first page of Google results, which is very important since most people click past page one.
-A blog is also an opportunity to establish your physicians as experts in their field, share knowledge and wellness tips with your patients, and create original content to share on social media.
-Which brings us to tip #2.
+One of the best ways to create fresh content that people actually want to read is to publish a blog on your website regularly.
+When you update this blog with informative, well-written content, you can improve your site’s SEO.
+SEO stands for “search engine optimization,” it refers to strategies that help your medical practice end up on the first page of search page results, which is very important since most people don’t look past page one.
+Some ideas for quality rheumatology blog content include:

-Luckily, a little money goes a long way on Facebook, and the ability to target very specific groups of people makes it an excellent investment.
+Luckily, a little money goes a long way on Facebook, and the ability to target particular groups of people makes it an excellent investment.
 For example, you can narrow your audience so that your ads and posts are shown only to women in your city over the age of 65 who are interested in arthritis.
 Needless to say, this can be incredibly effective!

-Another way to help your rheumatology practice be the first one that potential patients see when they conduct an online search is to add it local business listings and online directories.
+Another way to help your rheumatology practice be the first one that potential patients see when they conduct an online search is to add local business listings and online directories.
 To do this, you can run a free scan to see where your practice is currently listed.

-We hope these ideas help you make the most of your marketing budget in 2017 and beyond!
+We hope these ideas help you make the most of your marketing budget this year and beyond!
 Do you have any tips or tricks to share?
-If so, we’d love to hear them on our Facebook page!Posted by
+If so, we’d love to hear them on our Facebook page!Tags: blogging, blogging for rheumatology, medical office management, medical offices, national organization of rheumatology managers, office management, office managers, rheumatologists, rheumatology, social media for rheumatology, tips for office managers Posted by